 Select “Add Pin to board” to set the board parameters.

 Open your first board on Pinterest and copy/paste the exact title under “Enter a board name.”
 For the Photo URL, click “Add ingredient” and select “Where.”
-For the description, delete the text populated in the field and then click “Add ingredient” and select “Description.”
+For the description.
+Delete the text populated in the field and then click “Add ingredient” and select “Description.”
 For the Source URL, delete the text populated in the field and then click “Add ingredient” and select “Title.”
-Select “Create action.”
+Lastly, select “Create action.”

 Click the green slider button to turn off notifications every time the Applet runs and then select “Finish.”